D’Vontaye Mitchell death: Four people are charged with felony murder

 (CNN) — Four hotel workers were charged Tuesday with felony murder in connection with the June death of a Black man who authorities say was pinned to the ground outside a downtown Milwaukee Hyatt Regency in an encounter partially captured on video, court documents show.

-The charges relate to the June 30 death of D’Vontaye Mitchell, 43.
+The charges relate to the June 30 death of 43-year-old D’Vontaye Mitchell, who was held down for about eight to nine minutes during the encounter, according to the charging documents.
 Arrest warrants have been issued for the four people charged in the case, the office of Milwaukee County District Attorney John Chisholm said Tuesday.

 Security manager Todd Alan Erickson, front desk agent Devin W. Johnson-Carson, security guard Brandon LaDaniel Turner and bellman Herbert T. Williamson are the four defendants, court documents show.
 CNN has sought comment from the defendants and has reached out to prosecutors to see whether the four charged have attorneys.